Revaz-Goguadze/uml-design-basics6/README.md

 Add a constructor with parameters, use the parameters to initialize instance fields, and make the [constructor parameters optional](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/named-and-optional-arguments#optional-arguments) by setting the constants as default values.

 Example 23.2.
-Constant as default value for an optional parameter.
+Using a constant as default value for an optional constructor parameter.

 ```cs
 public SimpleClass16(